Poverty threshold: Living Income Concept

-Why poverty threshold matters
+Relevance

 An outdated or flawed poverty measure is an obstacle for policymakers, researchers and academics trying to find solutions to the problem of poverty.
 This has implications for people.
 The federal poverty line is used by dozens of federal, state, and local agencies, as well as several private organizations and charities, to decide who needs assistance.
 The assistance can take many forms, but it is often difficult to put in place any type of aid without measurements which provide data.
 In a rapidly evolving economic climate, poverty assessment often aids developed countries in determining the efficacy of their programs and guiding their development strategy.
 In addition, by measuring poverty one receives knowledge of which poverty reduction strategies work and which do not, helping to evaluate different projects, policies and institutions.
 To a large extent, measuring the poor and having strategies to do so keep the poor on the agenda, making the problem of political and moral concern.